Moreton Island Snorkel – Day Trip

 Birds

 Common birds spotted each trip include Sea Eagles gliding in the sky over head, Whistling Kites and Cormorants.
-Don’t be surprised if a Cormorant swims beside you during the Guided Snorkeling and Fish Feeding tour as they like to take advantage of the fish feeding session while they are in abundance and catch a meal for themselves.
+Don’t be surprised if a Cormorant swims beside you during the Guided Snorkeling tour.